Orthodox Icon of Saint Nicholas

 The Christ Life Proclaims and Testifies to the Gospel

 The Bishop is reputed to have had great compassion for the under-privileged.
 He would anonymously bestow generous personal gifts where they would make a difference in the lives of others.
 To many Myra residents, Nicholas was known as the gift-giver.
-The Bishop today inspires an annual gift-giving frenzy worth hundreds of $billions every Christmas.
+Even today, the Bishop inspires an annual gift-giving frenzy worth hundreds of $billions every Christmas.

 The Bishop's charitable philanthropy covered all of the significant bases prescribed by scripture.
 He founded an orphanage, a kitchen for the poor, a hospital for the sick, and a nursing home for the elderly.
 The news of his humanitarian benevolence, and his reputation for working miracles, spread far and wide.